 546 How You Should Perform Your Duty

 1 Many who have lost the trust of God go on to lose the grace of God.
-They not only do not despise their misdeeds but brazenly propagate the idea that the way of God is incorrect.
-And those rebellious even deny the existence of God.
-A man who does not do his duty before God is already guilty of the most heinous of crimes, for which even death is an insufficient punishment, yet man has the gall to argue with God and match themselves against Him.
-What is the worth of making perfect such kind of man?
-If man fails to fulfill his duty, he ought to feel guilt and indebtedness; he ought to despise his weakness and uselessness, his rebelliousness and corruptness, and moreover, ought to sacrifice his life and blood for God.
-Only then is he a created being who truly loves God, and only such kind of man is worthy of enjoying the blessings and promise of God, and of being made perfect by Him.
+Not only do they not despise their misdeeds, but they brazenly propagate the idea that the way of God is incorrect, and the rebellious ones even deny the existence of God.
+People who do not do their duty before God are already guilty of the most heinous of crimes, for which even death is an insufficient punishment, yet they have the gall to argue with God and match themselves against Him.
+What is the worth of perfecting such people?
+When people fail to fulfill their duty, they should feel guilt and indebtedness; they ought to despise their weakness and uselessness, their rebelliousness and corruption, and moreover, ought to give their life to God.
+Only then are they created beings who truly love God, and only such people are worthy of enjoying the blessings and promise of God, and of being made perfect by Him.

-3 I have no other choice and have been wholeheartedly devoted to you, yet you harbor wicked misgivings about Me and are halfhearted.
+3 I have no other choice and have been wholeheartedly devoted to you, yet you harbor wicked intentions and are halfhearted toward Me.
 That is the extent of your duty, your only function.
 Is this not so?
-Don’t you know that you have not at all fulfilled the duty of a created being?
+Do you not know that you have utterly failed to perform the duty of a created being?
 How can you be considered a created being?
-Do you not clearly know what it is that you are expressing and living out?
-You have failed to fulfill your duty, but you seek to gain the mercy and bountiful grace of God.
+Is it not clear to you what it is you are expressing and living out?
+You have failed to fulfill your duty, but you seek to gain the tolerance and bountiful grace of God.
 Such grace has not been prepared for ones as worthless and base as you, but for those who ask for nothing and gladly sacrifice.

 Adapted from “The Difference Between

-the Ministry of the Incarnate God and the Duty of Man”
+the Ministry of God Incarnate and the Duty of Man”

 in The Word Appears in the Flesh